Hairy cell leukemia: HCL-V

 Low levels of CD25, a part of the receptor for a key immunoregulating hormone, may explain why HCL-V cases are generally much more resistant to treatment by immune-system hormones.

 HCL-V, which usually features a high proportion of hairy cells without a functional p53 tumor suppressor gene, is somewhat more likely to transform into a higher-grade malignancy.
 A typical transformation rate of 5-6% has been postulated in the UK, similar to the Richter's transformation rate for splenic lymphoma with villous lymphocytes (SLVL) and CLL.
 Among HCL-V patients, the most aggressive cases normally have the least amount of p53 gene activity.
 Hairy cells without the p53 gene tend, over time, to displace the less aggressive p53(+) hairy cells.

 Some evidence suggests that a rearrangement of the immunoglobulin gene VH4-34, which is found in about 40% of HCL-V patients and 10% of classic HCL patients, may be a more important poor prognostic factor than variant status, with HCL-V patients without the VH4-34 rearrangement responding about as well as classic HCL patients.

-Hairy cell leukemia-Japanese variant

-The variant called hairy cell leukemia-Japanese variant, or HCL-J, is more easily treated.
-Treatment with cladribine has been reported.

-Prevention

-Because the cause is unknown, no effective preventive measures can be taken, but the U.S. Institute of Medicine permits an association to exposure to herbicides (atrazine).
-The U.S. Department of Veterans Affairs also considers it a service disability related to Agent Orange.
-Because the disease is rare, routine screening is not cost effective.